morrys/wora/docs/Caching-RelayStore.md

 allows you to purge the store

-#### add restore Method
+#### add hydrate Method

-allows you to restore the store from storage
+allows you to hydrate the store from storage

 ## Installation